joram-berger/lydiff/readme.md

 ## Installation

-`lydiff` requires a python3 installation including the packages argparse, glob, os and subprocess.
+`lydiff` requires a python3 installation including the packages argparse, glob, os, subprocess and yaml.
 Additionally, the programs diff, lilypond (and convert-ly) and ImageMagick needs to be installed. meld is optional.
 The examples an the documentation expect that you create a symlink called `lydiff` to the python file [lydiff.py](lydiff.py) from this repository in a directory in the path of your operating system.

 ## Usage